-Mailers must mark the outer container of a mailpiece containing liquid to indicate the nature of the contents.
+Mailers must mark the outer container of a mailpiece containing liquid to indicate the nature of the contents (i.e. liquid), and include orientation arrows in accordance with Publication 52, section 226.
 Mailers must package and mail liquids under the following conditions:

 - Liquids in steel pails and drums with positive closures, such as locking rings or recessed spouts under screw-cap closures, may be mailed without additional packaging.

-- Glass and other breakable containers of liquid with a capacity of more than 4 fluid ounces must be triple-packaged according to the following requirements:
+- Breakable containers including, but not limited to, those made of glass, plastic, porcelain, and earthenware, and metal containers with pull-tabs (pop-tops) or friction-top closures, having a capacity of more than 4 fluid ounces must be triple-packaged according to the following requirements:

-- Place the primary container inside another sealed, leakproof container (secondary container), such as a can or plastic bag.
+- Place the primary container inside another sealed, leakproof container (secondary container), such as a watertight can or plastic bag; and

-- As an alternative to 3.4c above, mailers may use containers certified by the International Safe Transit Association (ISTA) that passed ISTA‘s Test Procedure 3A.
-Mailers must provide their ISTA 3A Package-Product Certification Notice at the time of mailing as verification that the mailpieces they are submitting passed the required performance test.
+- As an alternative to 3.4c above, mailers may use containers certified under the International Safe Transit Association (ISTA) Test Procedure 3A.
+Mailers must, upon request, provide written test results verifying that sample mailpieces passed each test outlined in the standard and that no liquids were released.

 Aerosols (containers under pressure) are hazardous materials and must be constructed to prevent accidental discharge of the contents during postal handling.
 Mailable aerosol containers must be packaged under Publication 52, (PUB 52) part 342.